Friday, June 24, 2011

 Pic: Internet

 I have always tried my best to be among the first few lines while visiting a doctor in a hospital.
 But on many occasions, I don’t have any option but to be in a long-standing queue.
-It is a very interesting finding I got to read in the old Kanchenjunga magazine dated 1966 of Gangtok Government Hospital about the wait in lines.
+It is an exciting finding that I read in the old Kanchenjunga magazine, dated 1966, of Gangtok Government Hospital about the wait in lines.

-Some six decades back there were no wait lines in hospitals as we see these days.
-People from far places of Sikkim used to drop at Gangtok Government Hospital at any hour of the time and make haywire for the doctors and the hospital staff.
+Some six decades back, hospitals had no wait lines as we see today.
+People from far places in Sikkim used to drop by Gangtok Government Hospital at any hour of the day and make haywire for the doctors and the hospital staff.

-It was in the month of July-August in the year 1966; a new rule was brought into practice by the Royal Durbar to set up a proper wait in lines for the visiting patients at the hospital for medical check-ups.
-It was also made into practice that personal records of the illness of patients should be kept in the hospital itself.
-It was also directed to the Hospital authorities that Prince Tenzing and his brother would do regular inspections of the new rule.
+In July and August of 1966, a new rule was brought into practice by the Royal Durbar to set up proper wait-in lines for the visiting patients at the hospital for medical check-ups.
+It was also established that personal records of patients' illness should be kept in the hospital.
+It was also directed to the Hospital authorities that Prince Tenzing and his brother would regularly inspect the new rule.

 1 comment: